FunnelKit

 FunenlKit Funnel Builder is compatible with all the popular page builders, including ElementorDiviGutenbergBricksOxygen, etc.

-After that, hover over the template you like and click on Preview.
+After that, hover over the template you like, then click Preview.
 Here, we are choosing the Minimalist template.

-Now, choose whether you want a single-page checkout or a multi-page checkout.
+Now choose whether you want a single-page or multi-page checkout.
 We are going with the simple single-page layout.

 To import the template you choose, click “Import This Funnel”, then provide a name and click on ‘Add'.